 Below are the in-print works in this collection.
 Sort by title, author, format, publication date, or price »

 Above and Beyond: From Soviet General to Ukrainian State Builder

 Morozov provides behind-the-scenes insights on Yeltsin, Kuchma, Dudaev, and other important players still active today.
 His book will firmly alter our perception of the USSR and its demise, the Soviet military machine, and the rise of a modern, independent Ukraine.

 The Slavonic Book of Esther: Text, Lexicon, Linguistic Analysis, Problems of Translation

 The Old Testament Book of Esther in Slavonic translation is known from East Slavic manuscripts of the late 14th to the late 16th centuries.
 Working from the Masoretic Hebrew texts and Greek translations, Horace Lunt and Moshe Taube examine textological clues to the circumstances of Esther’s translation, sources, and redactions.
-This study creates a solid basis from which scholars can now discuss the particulars of this important translation, the nature of East Slavic biblical translating activity, and the relationship of old East Slavic bookmen to Hebrew and Greek.

 The Selected Poems of Oleh Lysheha: Translated by the Author and James Brasfield

 Lysheha is considered the “poets’ poet” of contemporary Ukraine.
 A dissident and iconoclast, he was forbidden to publish in the USSR from 1972 to 1988.
 Since then, his reputation has steadily grown to legendary proportions.
 Collected here are facing-page English and Ukrainian versions of selected poems and a play, Friend Li Po, Brother Tu Fu.